-If this sounds like a bank you want to do business with, you’ll need to know your routing number after opening an account.
+You’ll need to know your routing number if you have a Union Bank account.
 You’ll also need to know this number if you don’t have a Union Bank account but want to make certain transactions with someone who does.
 Finding your Union Bank routing number is simple and straightforward.

 See the Union Bank routing numbers in the table below.

 |Check processing — Washington||125000118|

 What Is a Union Bank Routing Number?

 Every financial institution, including Union Bank, is assigned a special code by the U.S. Federal Reserve.
 The code has several names, including an ABA routing number, ACH number and bank transit number.
 It is most commonly referred to as a routing number.